jdaw1/placemat/Documentation/PackingStyles.md

 The user specifies an array, `PackingStyles`, which is a list of generic packing styles.
 In turn each style from the list is taken, and each allowed variation is tested.
-Broadly, if a later-tested style allows a larger radius than the current best, then the old best is replaced by this better style.
+Broadly, if a later&#8209;tested style allows a larger radius than the current best, then the old best is replaced by this better style.

 If the element of `PackingStyles` is just the style, it doesn&rsquo;t need to be in an array.
 But the elements of `PackingStyles` can have constraints and variations.